Vienna Game: Stanley Variation: 2...Nf6 3.Bc4

-Vienna Gambit: 3.f4
+Vienna Gambit: 2...Nc6 3.f4 exf4

-In the Vienna Gambit, defined by the moves 1.e4 e5 2.Nc3 Nc6 3.f4, White sacrifices a pawn to gain control of the center.

-Hamppe–Muzio Gambit

-The Hamppe–Muzio Gambit (or Vienna Hamppe–Muzio Gambit) is characterised by the continuation 3...exf4 4.Nf3 g5 5.Bc4 g4 6.0-0 gxf3 7.Qxf3 (see diagram).

-As with its close relative, the sharp Muzio Gambit, White sacrifices the knight on f3 in return for a powerful attack against the black king.
-It is named after Austrian theoretician Carl Hamppe and classified under ECO code C25.
-The Dubois Variation continues 7...Ne5 8.Qxf4 Qf6.

-6.d4 is the Pierce Gambit.
+White sacrifices a pawn to gain control of the center, with a similar idea to the King's Gambit.
+The term "Vienna Gambit" is frequently used incorrectly to refer to the equivalent move in the Falkbeer Variation (2...Nf6 3.f4).

-Steinitz Gambit
+Steinitz Gambit: 4.d4

-The Steinitz Gambit, 1.e4 e5 2.Nc3 Nc6 3.f4 exf4 4.d4, was a favorite of Wilhelm Steinitz, the first World Champion.
+The Steinitz Gambit, 1.e4 e5 2.Nc3 Nc6 3.f4 exf4 4.d4, was a favourite of Wilhelm Steinitz, the first World Champion.
 White allows Black to misplace White's king with 4...Qh4+ 5.Ke2 (see diagram), hoping to prove that White's pawn center and the exposed position of Black's queen are more significant factors.
-Unlike Steinitz, who famously opined that, "The King is a fighting piece!", few modern players are willing to expose their king this way.
-The Steinitz Gambit is thus rarely seen today.
+Unlike Steinitz, who famously opined that, "The King is a fighting piece!", few modern players are willing to expose their king this way, and the Steinitz Gambit is rarely seen today.